-When choosing where to start their careers, many regulation students pass for the company providing the most important paycheck and best prestige (which often just boils down to status, considering a maximum of the top corporations pay on the same market/Cravath scale).
-This is an admittedly crude way to pick out a firm, but it’s the method of many students, such as myself back in the day, and it has a sure common sense: in case you don’t recognize what sort of regulation you need to exercise, you would possibly as nicely “begin at the top” and preserve as many doors open as viable.
+When choosing where to start their careers, many regulation students pass for the company providing the most important paycheck and best prestige (which often boils down to status, considering a maximum of the top corporations pay on the same market/Cravath scale).
+This is an admittedly crude way to pick out a firm, but it’s the method of many students, such as myself, back in the day.
+It has a sure common sense: in case you don’t recognize what sort of regulation you need to exercise, you would possibly as nicely “begin at the top” and preserve as many doors open as viable.

 But some years into your career, armed with a better experience of what you definitely need to do, it is probably time to move to a platform that makes the greater experience for your particular pastimes.
-The uber-prestigious company you picked for starting your profession might not be the pleasant region with the intention to construct an exercise primarily based at the particular sort of paintings you’ve selected as your strong point or the particular industry you’ve decided to cognizance on — perhaps with an eye to shifting in-residence in a few years
+The uber-prestigious company you picked for starting your profession might not be the pleasant region to construct an exercise primarily based on the particular sort of paintings you’ve selected as your strong point or the particular industry you’ve decided to the cognizance of — perhaps to shift in-residence in a few years.